 Think about something you've wanted to accomplish but simply haven't found the time for.
 Working remotely adds a few more hours into the "life" part of the equation, whether it’s being able to learn a new language, take your dog for a midday stroll, or have more quality time with loved ones.

 Connecting fintechs with banks to build great financial products

 San Francisco, CA or Remote (US)

 As a distributed team that spans New York to Hawaii, we don't care about how long you sit at your desk as long as you can complete your tasks in a timely manner.
 While our HQ office is open for those who prefer to be in the office, we want you to work where and when you’re at your most productive.
 We also offer some great benefits to support team members, including stipends that can be used to keep your home office space happy (think cleaning services or purchasing plants), applied toward utilities (electric, internet), or used for wellness (e.g. gym memberships, virtual fitness classes, meditation apps).

 We know that everyone has life obligations, such as picking up children from school/daycare or fostering kittens.
 We're usually online between 9am and 5pm, but only because that’s the schedule that works best for most people.
-Some of our team members start earlier or later, depending on what’s most convenient for their lifestyles.
+Some of our team members start earlier or later, depending on what’s most convenient for their lifestyles or their time zone.

 Our emphasis on transparency and open communication allows us to keep the whole team informed, regardless of who's in the office or when.
 The engineering team has a daily stand-up as well as open-ended whiteboard sessions available for those who want to drop in and brainstorm solutions together.
-We keep our calendars regularly updated to schedule meetings that everyone can attend and also have an engineering happy hour every Friday.
+We keep our calendars updated regularly to schedule meetings that everyone can attend and also have an engineering happy hour every Friday.

-Last but not least, we know you need time to recharge, which is why we have an open vacation policy and a two-week minimum – we’ll send you home in December if we have to!
+Last but not least, we know you need time to recharge, which is why we have an open vacation policy with a two-week minimum – we’ll send you home in December if we have to!